mpkelly/react-tree/README.md

 (a folder with one child of type file)

 If you need to do more advanced validation that can't be easily described by simple type mapping then you can add a `isDropAllowed(dragNode, dropNode)` to your Schema object.
-This function is called after the internal sanity checks and declarative checks are passed.
+This function is called after the internal sanity checks and rule checks are passed.

 #### Expand / collapse